Frequently Asked Questions about the Title IX Process

-Sex or gender-based discrimination refers to the disparate treatment of a person or group because of that person’s or group’s sex, sexual orientation, gender identity, or gender expression.
+The disparate treatment of a person or group because of that person’s or group’s sex, sexual orientation, gender identity, or gender expression.

 Sexual or Gender-Based Harassment

-“Harassment” is conduct that creates an intimidating, offensive, or hostile working or learning environment, or that unreasonably interferes with work or academic performance based on a person’s protected status, including sex, sexual orientation, gender identity, or gender expression.
+“Harassment” is conduct that creates an intimidating, offensive, or hostile working or learning environment or that unreasonably interferes with work or academic performance based on a person’s protected status, including sex, sexual orientation, gender identity, or gender expression.
 All such conduct is unlawful.